-Visits to individual classrooms during instructional time are permitted only with approval of the principal and teacher and only so long as their duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.
+Individuals may visit classrooms during instructional time ONLY with approval of the principal and the teacher.
+Visitors may not interfere with instruction or disrupt the normal school environment.
 Even if the visit is approved prior to the visitor's arrival, the individual must check in at the main office first.